rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 with respect to `catch_unwind` is currently undefined, and left for future work.

+### Enable error handling with `longjmp`

+This constraint is met: `longjmp` is treated the same across all platforms, and is safe as long as the deallocated Rust frames do not contain pending `drop` or `catch_unwind` calls.

 ### Do not change the ABI of functions in the `libc` crate

 This constraint is met: `libc` functions will continue to use the `"C"` ABI.
+`pthread_exit` will be treated the same across all platforms, and will be safe as long as the deallocated Rust frames do not contain pending `drop` or `catch_unwind` calls.

 # Prior art
 [prior-art]: #prior-art